Start your Weight Loss Journey today!

 FAQs

-Semaglutide is administered as a subcutaneous injection (under the skin) once a week, using a pre-filled pen.
+• Tirzepatide is administered as a subcutaneous injection (under the skin) once a week, using a insulin syringe.
 It can be injected in the abdomen, thigh, or upper arm.

 Nausea